mx1001/hardops_manual/docs/step.md

 ![](img/step/s4s.gif)

-Also working this way is possible using the Q menu add modifier system.
+Also working this way is possible using the <kbd>Q</kbd> menu add modifier system.
 A few things to note:

 - first bevel can be an angle 30 or 60
 - second bevel cannot be an angle 30 or else it will catch the first bevel
 - bevels from here on are 60 and above to keep simplicity.

 The gif shows me adjusting bevels that aren't showing to set up levels I did moments later.
-Also the shading was incorrect due to not holding shift as well as ctrl to set it to 60 and not 30.
+Also the shading was incorrect due to not holding shift as well as <kbd>Ctrl</kbd> to set it to 60 and not 30.
 But this is a good example of how the angles can work against you if you aren't mindful.

 ![](img/step/s5s.gif)